Special Offer For You

 7. I want you to know that even eating organic foods doesn’t give us the vitamins and minerals that they once supplied back in the 1900s.
 For example, you would need to eat eight oranges today to get the nutrients in an orange you would have eaten years ago.
 Our farming practices, soil depletion, and environmental changes have been detrimental to our ability to grow nutrient dense foods.

 8. I want you to know that if you live in a world with stress (pause here to take a deep breath) that our cells get bonked around, causing free radical damage–the technical term for oxidative damage.
 This makes it more important than ever to support our cells with antioxidants (vitamins) and minerals to support ongoing cellular repair.
+(And this combination of vitamins and minerals needs to be in a specific form.
+Randomly taking B vitamins, calcium tablets, and other combinations may result in a relative deficiency rather than optimal support.)

 9. I want you to know that all vitamins are NOT alike.
 Yes, I said that before, but I really want you to hear it.
 I have found such value in these vitamins and I wouldn’t be without them.
 They have supported my health (which has been excellent) for ten years.
 Sometimes I want to shout this from rooftops but instead, I thought I’d write it here for you to see.
 I am passionate about eating well, getting pleasure from food, AND taking good supplements.